SpaceX prepares for Starship Flight 11 launch with a Booster 15-2 static fire test

 SpaceX has started major tests in preparation for the Flight 11 Starship launch.
 However, a fixed date for this launch test is not announced yet.

-If SpaceX conducts the upper stage Starship 38 static fire test in the next couple of weeks, we might witness Flight 11 Starship launch as soon as October (pending FAA approval).
+If SpaceX conducts the upper-stage Starship 38 static fire test in the next couple of weeks, we might witness Flight 11 Starship launch as soon as late September or early October (pending FAA approval).

-SpaceX CEO Elon Musk has said multiple times that reusability is the key to lowering the cost of Starship launches.
-This will in turn bring down the cost of making life multi-planetary — the ultimate goal of Elon Musk’s Starship program.
+SpaceX CEO Elon Musk has repeatedly stated that reusability is the key to reducing the cost of Starship launches.
+This will, in turn, bring down the cost of making life multi-planetary — the ultimate goal of Elon Musk’s Starship program.

 Aerial view of Booster 15-2 static fire at Starbase, Texas, as SpaceX prepares for the 11th Starship launch test (IFT-11).